A Perfect 3 Days in Cornwall Road Trip Itinerary

 After a morning at the beach, drive 45 minutes southeast to the next location, The Lost Gardens of Heligan.
 This beautiful and mysterious set of gardens has been open to the public for 30+ years now, with not much of its history known from 1914 (the start of the First World War) to 1990.

-This period is referred to as the 'The Lost Years'.
-Since then, it has gone on to become Europe's largest-ever garden restoration project.
+This period is referred to as 'The Lost Years.'
+Since then, it has become Europe's largest-ever garden restoration project.

-There are various gardens to wander around here, including vegetable and fruit gardens, Italian and Japanese gardens full of exotic species, a jungle and much more.
-You can also visit the Heligan Estate to see stunning wildlife and watch colourful, rare birds fly about, or visit the farm's friendly animals.
+There are various gardens to wander around here, including vegetable and fruit gardens, Italian and Japanese gardens full of exotic species, a jungle, and much more.
+You can also visit the Heligan Estate to see stunning wildlife, watch rare birds fly about, or see the farm's friendly animals.

 If you enjoy a good BBQ, consider having some food at the BBQ Hut.
-If you love it so much, you can even buy some Lost Valley charcoal at the Heligan shops.
+If you love it, you can buy some Lost Valley charcoal at the Heligan shops.
 You can have lunch here if you'd like instead of having it at the next stop.

 Heligan Kitchen & Bakery